Humanity & Inclusion in Jordan

 In April 2014, a survey conducted in Lebanon and Jordan by Humanity & Inclusion, working in collaboration with HelpAge International, found that 5.7% of refugees, more than 90,000 people, had serious injuries.

 Moreover, in three out of four cases these injuries will lead to a permanent disability due to their severity and the lack of medical attention.
-To read this report, click here.
+Read the Hidden victims of the Syrian crisis report.

 Our Current Work